The 4 Carat Solitaire Diamond Pricing Playbook

 But here’s the secret: the goal is not a “Flawless” diamond.
 The goal is to buy an “eye-clean” diamond.
 This means it has no inclusions that are visible to the naked eye from a normal viewing distance of about 6-10 inches.
 Paying for a clarity grade higher than that is, frankly, setting money on fire.

-Data Table: 4-Carat Round Diamond Price vs. Clarity
+4-Carat Round Diamond Price vs. Clarity

 (Note: These are estimated prices for a natural, Excellent cut, G color round diamond to show the impact of clarity alone.)

-Clarity Grade | Description | Estimated Price | Mehedi’s Take |
+| Clarity Grade | Description | Estimated Price | Mehedi’s Take |

-IF / FL Diamond | Internally Flawless / Flawless | ~$150,000+ | The museum-grade.
-The inclusions are non-existent.
-This is so rare that it commands a collector’s price.
-You are paying for a perfect lab report, not for enhanced visual beauty. |
+| IF / FL | Internally Flawless.
+The museum-grade.
+Inclusions are non-existent. | ~$150,000+ | The Collector’s Trap.
+You are paying for a perfect lab report, not visual beauty.
+Overkill for jewelry. |

 When you use a tool like James Allen’s Real-Time Diamond Inspection, ask their expert to locate the inclusions for you on a VS2 diamond.
 You’ll quickly realize that these “flaws” you’re saving $20,000 on are completely invisible in real life.
 That’s how you buy smart.